ignaciotomasi/ignaciotomasi/README.md

 -👀 I'm a tech and car enthusiast, indoor soccer player and content creator

--🌱 19 years old, in my first year of my technical degree in programming (UTN)
+-🌱 19 years old, in my first year of my Technical Degree in Programming (UTN)

 -🧉 Born and raised in Buenos Aires, Argentina